RandaAdel/RandaAdel.github.io/_posts/2025-02-13-llms-with-documents.markdown

 title:  Talk to me (Well, my Chatbot!): Context-Aware & Document-Savvy
 date:   2025-02-13 12:05:55 +0300
 image:  /assets/images/blog/llm-post.jpg
-author: uixgeek
+author: Randa Ahmed
-tags:   UX design
+tags:   LLMs
 ---

 **The best way to apply what you learn is through a project that truly interests you, and for me, that means exploring the potential of LLMs.
 Since I’m actively speaking with recruiters, I decided to build a chatbot that can handle questions about me during the initial recruitment stage.
 To make it truly effective, I gave it awareness of conversation history and provided it with documents about me, allowing it to deliver personalized and context-aware responses.**